-In conclusion, our study indicates that TESA allows for high sperm retrieval rates and acceptable ICSI pregnancy rates in men with severe oligozoospermia.
-However, in our experience, TESA sperm retrieval rates were poor in cryptozoospermic men suggesting that this sperm retrieval method is not optimal for this cohort.
+Our study indicates that TESA allows for high sperm retrieval rates and acceptable ICSI pregnancy rates in men with severe oligozoospermia.
+However, in our experience, TESA sperm retrieval rates were poor in cryptozoospermic men, suggesting that this sperm retrieval method is not optimal for this cohort.
 Moreover, ICSI outcomes were also poor in couples with cryptozoospermia.
-Certainly, there is a need for larger, well-designed, randomized, prospective studies to assess the value of sperm DNA fragmentation index and sperm retrieval techniques in men with severe oligozoospermia and cryptozoospermia.
+Certainly, there is a need for larger, well-designed, randomized, prospective studies to assess the value of sperm DFI and sperm retrieval techniques in men with severe oligozoospermia and cryptozoospermia.
 Moreover, such studies will determine which subgroups may benefit most from use of testicular sperm in ICSI.